mikexcohen/EssentialsOfNeuroscienceWithMATLAB/module5_CaImaging/README.md

 [https://sincxpress.com/neuroscience/matlab4neuros_module5.zip](https://sincxpress.com/neuroscience/matlab4neuros_module5.zip)

-Direct links to the videos in this module (to open videos in a new tab, press Ctrl+click or CMD+click).
+Direct links to the videos in this module are below (to open videos in a new tab, press Ctrl+click or CMD+click).

+You can also access these on [YouTube here](https://www.youtube.com/watch?v=fNb_FwRLkcg&list=PLn0OLiymPak1b2aYULx6hDVU7wSGEUJqw&index=27&ab_channel=MikeXCohen).

 | Video number | Link (press Ctrl+click or CMD+click) |
 | :-----:      | :---: |